3d0c/gmf/README.md

 ### Go Media Framework
-It is a FFmpeg libav* Go bindings.
-It's just a wrapper, so you will call the same sequence of methods as in C, but in Go.
-It doesn't make usage of `av` libraries easier.
+It is a FFmpeg libav* Go bindings (just a wrapper).
-Surely, in Go you will write less code and in general it's easy to manipulate with data, but no magic, sorry.
-The main goal is make more higher level api on top of it.

-Hope it will be usefull.

 #### Status: `beta`
 It covers very basic avformat, avcodec and swscale features.